merchise/xotl.ql/docs/source/overview.rst

 A running system often needs to retrieve objects from a single or several sources.
-Those sources are often databases, but that is by no means a universal truth; for instance, in a distributed environments objects might reside in other types of software components.
+Those sources are often databases, but that is by no means a universal truth; for instance, in a distributed environments objects might reside in other software components.

 A query language assists programmers in the task of retrieving those objects or, at least, get a handle to those objects (like a proxy to an object in a